FY 2018

 Implementation Report

-In the keynote speech, Professor Shinichi Ichikawa of the Graduate School of Education, the University of Tokyo, gave a lecture titled "What is the goal of the Course of Study ~'Proactive, interactive, and deep learning' in acquisition, utilization, and exploration~".
+In the keynote speech, Professor Shinichi Ichikawa of the Graduate School of Education, the University of Tokyo, gave a lecture titled “What is the goal of the Course of Study ~’Proactive, interactive, and deep learning’ in acquisition, utilization, and inquiry~”.

 Photo 01